FeatureCloud/app-template/engine/README.md

 #### Broadcasting data: `broadcast_data`
 This should be only called for the coordinator to broadcasts data to all clients.

+### Other methods

+#### Registering a specific transition for state: `register_transition`
+Developers should call this method to register a transition for the state by determining the name of `target` state, `role` tuple of transitions, and a post-fix name for generate the name of the transition.
+In case of not providing the postfix, name of the target state will be used.
+For naming the transitions, we conventionally use `name of source state`_`name of target state`.
+In `AppState.register`, `register_transition` of the states will be called to verify and add all possible transitions.

 #### Updating local app status: `update`
 Updates the status of the instance app for front-end application. it can be called by any of clients to report client's state.
 - message: messaging any specifics about state or app.
 - progress: quantifies the approximate progress of the application.
 - state: message that describes actual/general state of the app.

 ## Registering states to the app: `app_state`